santi1s/Big-Data/Big-Data/Support-Engineer-Best-Practices/On%2DCall-Guide-and-Practices.md

 **High Level Process:**
-- review the http://aka.ms/bigdataoncall periodically to see when your on the rotation* (this will change
-- 2 weeks prior engineers who are 2 weeks out are CCed on on-call email
--  Weds, of week of a heads up email to on call "hive" notificaiton of on call and basic info
-- Fri morning, Manager updates the on call names and numbers a in freedomvoice for Americas, and updates hive via email this is complete.
+.
+Review the http://aka.ms/bigdataoncall periodically to see when your on the rotation* (this will change .
+2 weeks prior engineers who are 2 weeks out are CCed on on-call email .
+Weds, of week of a heads up email to on call "hive" notification of on call and basic info .
+Fri morning, Manager updates the on call names and numbers a in freedomvoice for Americas, and updates hive via email this is complete.
 You can test this by calling 888-242-7001, then 881-4 for your POD your on call to verify it works.
 -
 1. case requires call out on Saturday, between 9AM and 6PM PST
 2. Duty Manager calls out On-call Manager (1 of 18 Managers from Data and AI), 1-800-242-7001, option 86 and approves call out to which team.